Having Meniscal Transplant Surgery

 Before the surgery, a healthcare provider will carefully look at the donated meniscus for any signs of infection.

-You will have general anesthesia, a medicine that allows you to sleep through the surgery.
+You may have general anesthesia, a medicine that allows you to sleep through the surgery.
 You won’t feel any pain during the surgery.
-Or you will be given medicine (sedation) to make you relaxed and sleepy during the procedure.
+Or you will be given regional anesthesia and medicine (sedation) to make you relaxed and sleepy during the procedure.

 A healthcare provider will watch your vital signs such as your heart rate and blood pressure during the surgery.
 You may have a breathing tube put down your throat during the surgery to help you breathe.